lkobierski/qa-engineering/01-test-documentation/bug-reports/inventory/004-inv-bug-report.md

 # Bug Summary

+User cannot add every product to the shopping cart.
 "Add to cart" button does not respond for some of the products displayed on the inventory page.

 ---